connectwallet183/connect-wallets-docs/tech-spec.md

 }
 ```

 This allows a blockchain application to be connected to a blockchain wallet on multiple chains at the same time and target requests individually.
-While chainId is optional, is highly recommended that is used by all providers built on top of the WalletConnect 2.0 protocol.
+While chainId is optional, is highly recommended that is used by all providers built on top of the ConnectWallets 2.0 protocol.

 ## Session Management

-Contrary to its predecessor, WalletConnect 2.0 protocol is opinionated about session management on two fronts: lifecycles and duration.
+Contrary to its predecessor, ConnectWallets 2.0 protocol is opinionated about session management on two fronts: lifecycles and duration.

 You can read more about how to manage it in your application under [session management](session-management.md)